 I'm a software developer and graduate student based in Orono, Maine.
 I enjoy creative coding; I've done projects all over the place, from fluid simulation to articulatory speech synthesis to cellular automata.
 I like learning new things.
 Someday, I'd like to present at SIGBOVIK or SIGGRAPH.

 Currently, I'm working toward my Master's degree in Spatial Information Science and Engineering.
-My work focuses on the use of augmented reality technology to help people with sensory impairments to navigate.
+My work focuses on the use of augmented reality technology to help people with age-related visual impairments with spatial navigation.

 Most of my work is open source and available at my GitHub page.